brandonhundt/brandonhundt/_posts/2015-06-13-adventures-in-vexillology-a-new-flag-for-minnesota.md

   - flags
   - Redesign
 ---
-**_UPDATE: After feedback on this design, I iterated and came up with a design I&#8217;m much happier with.
+**_UPDATE: After feedback on this design, I iterated and came up with a design I'm much happier with.
 Please [visit the new post](http://rachelbrandon.com/the-latest-design-for-a-new-minnesota-flag-is-inspired-by-letoile-du-nord/)._**<!--more-->

 I just had a so much fun redesigning the flag for the city of Minneapolis that I felt inspired to redesign the flag for the great state of Minnesota.
 Same rules apply.
 You can find them in my [Minneapolis flag post](http://rachelbrandon.com/adventures-in-vexillology-a-new-flag-for-minneapolis/)&#8230;